The super learner for time-to-event outcomes: A tutorial: Set-up and overview of the super learner

+The SL involves use of cross-validation to fit and assess the performance of different models, and in the ensemble version of the SL to derive the ensemble.
 The general steps involved in fitting a SL are as follows, with further details provided below: \begin{enumerate} \item {\bf Dividing data into folds}.
 Divide the data $D$ into $K$ folds, $k=1,\ldots,K$.
 Let $D_{-k}$ denote the $k$th training set ($k=1,\ldots,K$), which is the full data excluding the $k$th fold.
 Let $D_{k}$ denote the $k$th validation set ($k=1,\ldots,K$), which is the $k$th fold. \item {\bf Cross-validation of candidate learners}.
 Fit each of the $p$ candidate learners to the training set $D_{-k}$, for $k=1,\ldots,K$. \item {\bf Obtaining cross-validated estimates}.
-Use model $j$ fitted using $D_{-k}$ to obtain predictions of the target estimand in validation set $D_{k}$, for $j=1,\ldots,p$ and $k=1,\ldots,K$.
+Use candidate learner $j$ fitted using $D_{-k}$ to obtain predictions of the target estimand in validation set $D_{k}$, for $j=1,\ldots,p$ and $k=1,\ldots,K$.
 This gives cross-validated estimates of the survival probability $S(\tau|X=x)$ for each individual in $D$. \item {\bf Estimating the mean expected loss}.
 A \emph{loss function} is a measure of the difference between predictions of the target estimand and the true value.
 The value of the loss function is calculated for each individual using each candidate learner $j=1,\ldots,p$ in each validation set $k=1,\ldots,K$.
-The expected loss in validation data set $D_{k}$ using candidate learner $j$ (based on model $j$ fitted using $D_{-k}$ in step 3) is denoted $L_{k,j}$.
-The \emph{mean expected loss} across the $K$ validation data sets is calculated for each candidate learner, denoted $\bar L_{j}$, and this is sometimes referred to as the \emph{cross-validated risk} for candidate learner $j$. \item {\bf Deriving an ensemble}.
-The \emph{non-ensemble} SL stops following step 4 and selects the model with the smallest cross-validated risk.
+The expected loss in validation data set $D_{k}$ using candidate learner $j$ (based on candidate learner $j$ fitted using $D_{-k}$ in step 3) is denoted $L^{(j,k)}$.
+The \emph{mean expected loss} across the $K$ validation data sets is calculated for each candidate learner, denoted $\bar L^{(j)}$, and this is sometimes referred to as the \emph{cross-validated risk} for candidate learner $j$. \item {\bf Deriving an ensemble}.
+The \emph{non-ensemble} SL stops following step 4 and selects the candidate learner with the smallest cross-validated risk.
 The \emph{ensemble SL} uses further steps to derive an optimal combination or \emph{ensemble} of the candidate learners.
-Broadly, this involves fitting a regression model with the observed outcome as the dependent variable and with the predictions from each model (obtained in step 3) as the explanatory variables, e.g. if there are $p=10$ candidate learners then there will be 10 explanatory variables. \end{enumerate}
+Broadly, this involves fitting a regression model with the observed outcome as the dependent variable and with the predictions from each candidate learner (obtained in step 3) as the explanatory variables, e.g. if there are $p=10$ candidate learners then there will be 10 explanatory variables. \end{enumerate}